Policy 3.1 - University of Guelph Election Policy

 5.3 Canvassing on University Property

-• If officials or candidates from any political party wish to carry out canvassing on campus or at regional facilities, they must first notify the Office of Government Relations and Community Engagement and appropriate arrangements that support the underlying principles in this Policy will be made.
+• If candidates from any political party wish to carry out canvassing on campus or at regional facilities, they must first notify the Office of Government Relations and Community Engagement and appropriate arrangements that support the underlying principles in this Policy will be made.

 • An exception to the above, is canvassing in University of Guelph residences, which is outlined in 5.4.